google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 faux velvet technique

-You could make some flowers using this technique then punch them or die cut them, or try the tearing technique to finish your images off.
+Another idea is that you could make some flowers using this technique then punch them out or die cut them, or try the tearing technique to finish your images off.

 If you liked this technique, you might also like to make faux silk, faux metal or faux suede.

-I hope you try the faux velvet technique sometime and show me the result by adding it using the form below:
+I hope you do try the faux velvet technique sometime and show me the result!
+All you need do is to add your project photo and a few comments to the form below:

 Do You Have A Favourite Handmade Card to Share?